evgshtina1976/git-tutorial/readme.md

 # Git Tutorial

-This is a very good tutorial on Git.
+This is a very bad tutorial on Git.